botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 ## Lessons to be learned for the Blue Team SOC Defenders

-The entire attack chain described in this story exploited no zero-day vulnerabilities.
+The entire attack <span class="kw">chain</span> described in this story exploited no zero-day vulnerabilities.
 Every technique abused legitimate Windows features, trusted system paths, and built-in authentication mechanisms.
 Only a single initial password for the compromised account on the foothold was known.
 That is the uncomfortable truth defenders must sit with, the tools to compromise a domain are often already inside the domain, waiting to be picked up.

 Here is remedial suggestion to the blue team to improve there detection and response procedures based on this story.